Skip to Content

 Real obsidian is commonly known as a black-colored, translucent, or opaque stone with very sharp edges and characteristic conchoidal (shell-like) fracture.
 Obsidian was known to ancient people as a hard, sharp, and durable material and used as knife blades, arrows- and spearheads.

 To tell if an obsidian stone is real, check the intensity of color and translucency and examine the stone attentively under magnification.
 Next, observe the characteristics of texture and gas bubble inclusions.
-Finally, check the sample with a hot needle to exclude substituents made of plastic.
+Finally, the sample was checked with a hot needle to exclude substituents made of plastic.

 Formation on the surface led to air bubbles trapped in obsidian during solidification.
 The bubbles can be of elongated forms that follow the direction of lava flows.